Pharmacy Common Questions

 When a company identifies a drug in the laboratory, that company is granted a patent on the drug for a period of 20 years.
 During the life of the patent, no other manufacturer is allowed to produce or sell the same drug product without the patent-holder's approval, thus eliminating direct price competition.
 Patent protection allows the original drug company to recoup the money it spent research and marketing, and to make a profit.

 After the patent expires, other pharmaceutical manufacturers may develop, test, and market the same drug.
 These identical products contain exact quantities of the same active ingredient in the same dosage form as the innovator's product.
-Group Health Cooperative has significantly reduced total drug expenditures without compromising quality by using these "generic" drugs.
+Kaiser Foundation Health Plan of Washington has significantly reduced total drug expenditures without compromising quality by using these "generic" drugs.
 This strategy has resulted in savings to you in the form of lower rates and prescription prices.

 Why do I have to pay full price for over-the-counter drugs?